nodejs/node/doc/api/packages.md

 }
 ```

-Where it is then recommended to pick one of supporting extensioned or
+It is recommended to pick one of supporting extensioned or unextensioned
-unextensioned subpaths for consistent usage.
-In the above example the
+subpaths for consistent usage.
+In the above example the extensioned form is used
-extensioned form is used (ie via `import "my-package/feature/feat.js"`), which
+(ie via `import "my-package/feature/feat.js"`), which can be useful for better
-can be useful for better [interoperability with import maps][].
+[interoperability with import maps][].

 ### Main entry point export